Doctor of Pharmacy (Pharm.D.)

 Transfer Student Admission

-For the Spring 2014 and Fall of 2014 semesters, please note that the University is not accepting transfer applications for the Doctorate of Pharmacy (Pharm.D.) program.
+For the Fall 2014, Spring 2015, and Fall 2015 semesters, please note that the University is not accepting transfer applications for the Doctorate of Pharmacy (Pharm.D.) program.